Sound of Charlotte Blog

 Come early - or stay after - to snap family photos with Santa!

 The Jolly man himself will join us on and off stage.
-Look for the man in red 30 minutes before the concert and afterwards.
-Charlotte Symphony backdrops and Santa's two favorite pals will make for great holiday card shots!
+Look for the man in red before the concert and afterwards.
+Charlotte Symphony backdrops and Santa's pals will make for great holiday card shots!
 Tag @cltsymphony and use the hashtag #CSOmagic.

 And by that, we mean wear the ugliest sweater or fanciest dress you can find.
 In other words, come as you are - our musicians will be festive and they always love looking out to see our smashing audience.
 Finally, dress wamly, beacuse IT WILL SNOW in the theater!